Navigating

 regarding remediation and compensation for deficits.

-and supportive (special) services for a newly-arrived school-aged
+remediation, and supportive (special) services for a newly-arrived

-IA child.
-Decisions should always be highly individualized and
+school-aged IA child.
+Decisions should always be highly individualized

-based on a thorough consideration of many factors.
-In terms of
+and based on a thorough consideration of many factors.
+In terms

-academic placement, it has been my personal experience that placement
+of academic placement, it has been my personal experience that

-according to "age-level", as is usually practiced with
+placement according to "age-level", as is usually practiced

-children from immigrant families, may not be right for many post-institutionalized
+with children from immigrant families, may not be right for many

 The bilingual education programs and bilingual related